 Plausibility of the PR-CPA assumptions for Classic McEliece.
 As noted in Section 4, there is a long literature on information-set decoding, the fastest inversion attack known against the McEliece PKE.
 This literature generally treats the problem of decoding uniform random codes, and frequently observes that-in experiments-the attacks behave the same way for uniform random binary Goppa codes.
-This behavior of attacks is sometimes formalized and generalized to a hypothesis about all fast algorithms: namely, the generator matrix (or parity-check matrix) for a uniform random binary Goppa code is hard to distinguish from the generator matrix (or parity-check matrix) for a uniform random code.
+This behavior of attacks is sometimes formalized and generalized to a hypothesis about all fast algorithms: namely, the generator matrix (or parity-check matrix) for a uniform random binary Goppa code.

 This hypothesis is the PR-key security assumption for this PKE.
-Cryptanalysis of this hypothesis has focused mainly on key-recovery attacks, although, as noted earlier, there is a paper [26] explicitly studying distinguishing attacks.
-None of these attacks threaten PR-key security for our suggested parameters.
+Cryptanalysis of this hypothesis has focused mainly on key-recovery attacks, although, as noted earlier, there is a paper [27] explicitly studying distinguishing attacks.
+None of these attacks threaten PR-key security for our proposed parameters.
 This is not the same as saying that PR-key security has been studied as thoroughly as OW-CPA security.
 Similarly, existing cryptanalysis of PR-ciphertext security has focused mainly on inversion attacks.
-Statistical disjointness, a statement about the sparsity of the range of the encryption function compared to the ciphertext space, may be provable: a similar property " γ -uniformity" was proved by Cayrel, Hoffmann, and Persichetti [14].
+Statistical disjointness, a statement about the sparsity of the range of the encryption function compared to the ciphertext space, may be provable: a similar property " γ -uniformity" was proved by Cayrel, Hoffmann, and Persichetti [15].

 To summarize, there is already some work that can be viewed as studying the PR-CPA assumptions.
 On the other hand, the assumptions go beyond the thoroughly studied McEliece OW-CPA problem.
-A theorem assuming PR-CPA security, as in [48], is thus not a replacement for a theorem assuming merely OW-CPA security, as in [23, Theorem 8].
+A theorem assuming PR-CPA security, as in [51], is thus not a replacement for a theorem assuming merely OW-CPA security, as in [24, Theorem 8].
 Note that the reduction to passive attacks is independent of this choice of assumption.